SlimIO/Config/README.md

 ```

 ### set<H>(fieldPath: string, fieldValue: H): void;
-Set a given field in the configuration
+Set a given field in the configuration.
+Under the hood the method work with `lodash.set` function.

 ```js
 const cfg = new Config("./config.json", {